Molly's Herbals

 I have eaten my fair share of these Formulas.
 I would not give any of my herbal formulas or tinctures to an animal if I was not willing to try it myself.
 Also, I need to taste my formulas so that I can adjust the stevia (sweetener) to make the Formulas taste better so they will be easier to administer to animals.
 Formula 1# is extremely bitter and I can not say it tastes good by any means, but my goats seem to love it.

 My husband and I use My Worm Formula as an herbal dietary supplement on the same schedule as our goat herd.
-I can pack a 1 Tbs. into 8 "00" sized vegetarian capsules and this is the dose we take.
+I can pack a 1 Tbs. into 8 "00" sized vegetarian capsules and this is the dose I take.

 I do know of other humans using my Worm Formula as an herbal dietary supplement.
 The common starting serving suggestion is 1 Tbs..
 Be aware that my formulas are not considered food, and are not drugs; they are herbal dietary supplements and so are not tested or regulated by the FDA..